 For our first Alaska cruise, though, I felt like I was hitting a firm and unyielding brick wall of doubt.
 Temperature fluctuations, exorbitant price hikes for excursions, and too many spoilers on the beauty and wonder gave me planning hesitation.
 I think Alaska cruises are marketed to older adults who consider the trip a “bucket list” item.
 They are willing to shell out big money to land on a glacier in a chartered helicopter, then be swept away to a dogsledding team who will deliver them to a remote cabin for a private salmon extravaganza catered by an indigenous chef.

 They also exclusively shop at upscale outdoor boutiques and have a rugged clothing layer for every occasion.
-All of the port suggestions and packing tips I came across did not apply to the intrepid, very budget-conscious, multi-generational family that I was planning for.
+The port suggestions and packing tips I came across did not apply to the intrepid, very budget-conscious, multi-generational family I was planning for.
 My three children are 11, 12, and 13, and my mother is in her 70s.
 My husband and I are spritely but weary Gen Xers.

 So, here’s how to plan for an unconventional Alaska cruise: